-Here’s what you need to know to ensure your MSP implements an option that best aligns with your strategy, budget, operating model, and risk tolerance.
+Here’s what you need to know to ensure your IT provider implements an option that best aligns with your strategy, budget, operating model, and risk tolerance.

 This advanced hardening gives you enhanced business continuity, elevated peace of mind, and greater negotiating leverage with your cyber insurance provider.